CaitlinSwickard/joc-internship-solo-project/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Tutorial

+This project had helped being built following the Next.js Projects: Build an Issue Tracker tutorial by Mosh Hamedani.

 ## Learn More